 This means that when photosynthesis speeds up

-Which usually occurs when there is a large amount of light – then the rate of using phosphorus also increases.
+This usually occurs when there is a large amount of light – then the rate of using phosphorus also increases.

-How to fix a phosphorus deficiency
+How to fix a cannabis phosphorus deficiency

 There are plenty of fertilizers that have an added amount of phosphorus and can be dissolved in water, such as a bloom fertilizer.